smartdevicelink/sdl_evolution/proposals/0213-rc-radio-climate-parameter-update.md

 Update `RadioControlCapabilities` and `ClimateControlCapabilities` correspondingly.

 In addition, the minimum index of HD radio sub-channels will need to be changed from 1 to 0.
 Note that this will require a major version change.
-Also, this change does not apply to availableHDs because the parameter is being deprecated.
+Also, this change does not apply to availableHDs because the parameter is being deprecated as well as it being a non-mandatory parameter meaning a value of 0 is inferred by its absence.

 #### Mobile and HMI API